FourThievesVinegar/solderless-microlab/README.md

 ### Installing the MicroLab software locally

-Use the instructions below for a fresh install of the MicroLab software (backend and GUI) on your development machine.
+Use the instructions below for a fresh install of the MicroLab software on your machine.

-If you intend to construct a full MicroLab, [we recommend using our pre-made disk images](https://fourthievesvinegar.org/microlab/).
-There are two:
+If you intend to construct a full MicroLab, [we recommend using our build scripts to make a disk image](https://github.com/FourThievesVinegar/microlab-image).
+See below if you want to run a development environment on another computer.

-- A "production" image that runs all software on startup and includes the drivers for a goodtft-compatible 3.5 inch mini-display.
-This is the software you need if you have assembled a MicroLab and you want to use it to run reactions.
-- A "development" image designed to be used with an external HDMI monitor and a USB mouse and keyboard.
-This would be the software to run on a computer where the MicroLab hardware can be emulated.

-If you are using the development image and running it on a computer with emulated hardware turn on, follow the instructions below.

 ## Dev Environment Option 1: Docker Development